If you're looking to purchase a SIM only deal, explore our top three recommendations.

-The Dutch market offers a large variety of Sim Only deals (Sim Only aanbiedingen).
-But that isn’t too helpful for those that struggle to understand if & which Sim Only subscription is the right fit for them.
+The Dutch market offers various Sim Only deals (SIM only aanbiedingen).
+But that isn't helpful for those who struggle to understand which Sim Only subscription is right for them.
 This complete guide defines the essentials you need to make the right choice.

-However, don’t let the name confuse you - a Sim Only is much more than a standalone sim card.
-It is a powerful monthly subscription which oftentimes dominates the value of a cheap prepaid solution.
-And yes, we’re talking about those irritating salesmen that continuously push you their prepaid plans in some of Netherlands’ busiest public spaces.
+However, don't let the name confuse you - a Sim Only deal is much more than a standalone Sim card.
+It is a dynamic monthly subscription that often surpasses the value of a cheap prepaid solution.
+And yes, we're talking about those irritating salesmen that continuously push you their prepaid plans in some of the Netherlands' busiest public spaces.

-Take a deep breath, sit down & relax.
+Take a deep breath, sit down and relax.
 No one will put you under pressure to purchase the best Sim Only deal within the next 30 seconds.
-Let’s find the perfect solution for you by helping you fully understand all options you can select from.
-After all, College Life’s mission is to make your life easier.
+We are here to help you find the perfect solution by fully understanding all options you can select from.
+After all, College Life's mission is to make your life easier.

-Sim Only deals are packed with value.
-It’s really only about the choice you make between various options that will determine what aspects of the subscription are most valuable to you.
+Sim Only deals pack a lot of value.
+Your preferences between the various options will determine what aspects of the subscription are most valuable to you.

-Getting started with a Sim Only is simple.
-It usually takes less than 5 minutes to compare, select & purchase a Sim Only.
-And if you oftentimes face a choice overload with a large number of available options, College Life selected three most popular mobile subscriptions (mobiel abonnementen) for different types of users.
+Getting started with a Sim Only deal is simple.
+It generally takes less than 5 minutes to compare deals, select, and purchase a Sim Only deal.
+But if you find it hard to choose from the several available options, here's College Life's selection of the three most popular mobile subscriptions (mobiel abonnementen) for different types of users.

-It is a common misconception that Sim Only subscriptions are available only for a fixed period of 1 to 2 years.
-Telecom companies provide flexible contracts allowing you to subscribe on a monthly basis.
-If you opt-in for a month-to-month (maandelijks opzegbare) Sim Only deal, you won’t have any additional commitments once you decide to stop your subscription.
-Just keep an eye out on the cancellation period, which is usually 30 days.
+It is a common misconception that Sim Only subscriptions are available only for 1 to 2 years.
+Telecom companies provide flexible contracts allowing you to subscribe to monthly plans.
+If you opt for a month-to-month (maandelijks opzegbare) Sim Only deal, you won't have any additional commitments once you decide to stop your subscription.
+Just remember the cancellation period, which is usually 30 days.

-- How often do I stream movies using data on a monthly basis?
+- How often do I stream movies using data every month?

-- How often do I text my loved ones on a monthly basis?
+- How often do I text my loved ones every month?